dhthwy/r/README.md

 On the other hand, I do get it - she probably didn't want that.
 And that's the big reason why I don't believe either one has sincerity in supply.

-How you treat others from day 0 is typically the most authentic version of yourself.
+How you treat others from day 0 is arguably the most authentic version of yourself.
 If you need a director, then it's just a show.

 Now I've made some mistakes with my potty mouth in reaction, but I never before meddled or was unsupportive.
 Anything to the contrary was misread.